 Incarcerated workers labor in conditions of slavery, generally making wages of between $0 and in the low double-digits of cents per hour.
 Building infrastructure to support incarcerated workers’ self-organization costs money, like any union organizing effort. $60 covers a member's dues for a year.

 Subscribe to The Incarcerated Worker Newsletter

 The Incarcerated Worker is a quarterly publication featuring the writings and art of prisoners from a revolutionary labor perspective.
+Subscribe for $20.